top of page

 As a whole, yes.
 Since 1976, the Episcopal Church has repeatedly affirmed at the national level that LGBTQ+ people are children of God who belong in the church exactly as they are.

 When same-sex marriage became legal throughout the United States in 2015, the Episcopal Church permitted any couple access to the rite of Holy Matrimony.
 Individual priests may still choose not to officiate same-sex weddings.
-St. Paul's and Rev. Helena joyfully welcome all couples who seek Holy Matrimony!
+St. Paul's joyfully welcomes all couples who seek Holy Matrimony!

 bottom of page